openziti/ziti-doc/docusaurus/docs-guides/hsm/index.md

 `pkcs11-tool` which is used to interact with the HSMs.

 The [first quickstart](./softhsm.mdx) is based on [softhsm](https://www.opendnssec.org/softhsm/).
 This one focuses on software that provides an *emulated* HSM.
-This is useful for learning and understandin but it is not an actual HSM.
+This is useful for learning and understanding but it is not an actual HSM.
 Being software it doesn't have the important benefit of being a physical device but it does have one substantial advantage; it's entirely free.